 Oratorio Soloist appearances included Beethoven’s Mass in C with The North Carolina Symphony; Poulenc’s Gloria with The Reston Chorale; Bach’s Magnificat with The Washington Bach Consort and Mozart’s Mass in C Minor with The Moore Country Chorale Society.

-My love for visual arts & music inspired creating and performing programs for national art museums and galleries, coordinating exhibits with song.
-In this way I created another market for singing as well as work as a choral and instrumental music conductor.
+My parallel loves of the visual arts & music inspired the creation and performance of programs for national art museums and galleries, coordinating exhibits with song.
+In this way I created another market for my singing as well as work as a choral and instrumental music conductor.

 (no studio recordings, fixes, or edits)